After you have completed your site model, you are ready to design a solar installation for the customer.

-- Click on the roof surface to place your array.
+3. Click and drag on the roof surface to place your array.

 - Click and drag a module to move it.

 - Select multiple modules by holding down the shift key as you click on modules.
-Then, drag them to move them jointly.
+Drag them to move jointly.

 - Click and drag a rectangle that covers part of the array.

-- Click and drag to move it over to the west side of the roof.
+- Click and drag to move it over to a different side of the roof.

-- Select some of the modules, either by holding down shift and clicking, or clicking and dragging to highlight multiple modules.
+- Select some of the modules, either by holding down the shift key and clicking, or clicking and dragging to highlight multiple modules.

 - Hit the delete key on your keyboard.

-Once you have completed your system design, Aurora can simulate how much energy the system will perform over time and then evaluate the financial return of the design.
+Once you have completed your system design, Aurora can simulate how much energy the system will generate over time and then evaluate the financial return of the design.